flirtman/iliasvinin/README.md

-# NPM
+# NODE info
-This website created with node version 18.10.0
+This website created with node version 18.10.0 .\
 You can download NVM here https://sourceforge.net/projects/nvm-for-windows.mirror/